 Food additives are currently regulated under MOH's Circular 24/2019 (GAIN report VM2019-0066).
 Circular 24/2019, which took effect on October 16, 2019, provides the List of Food Additives Permitted for Use in Vietnam and safety conditions for food additives use.
-Accordingly, food additives on the permissible list are allowed for import to Vietnam, providing that importers announce the self-declaration of product conformity.
+Accordingly, food additives on the permissible list are allowed for import to Vietnam, providing that importers self-declare product conformity.